Traditional Dutch Souvenirs

 Jenever

 Make an impressive addition to your liquor collection with a bottle of Jenever, the original gin.
-This classic Dutch drink is available in “jonge” (young) or “oude” (old) varieties, with these descriptions referring to the taste of the genever and not the age.
+This classic Dutch drink is available in "jonge" (young) or "oude" (old) varieties, with these descriptions referring to the taste of the genever and not the age of the drink.

-Bols is the world’s oldest distilled spirit brand and was established in Amsterdam in 1575, with its first genever made in 1664.
-The House of Bols in Museumplein (opposite the Van Gogh Museum) offers an innovative tour and sells its range of genever products in their Bols Shop.
+Bols is the world's oldest distilled spirit brand and was established in Amsterdam in 1575, with its first genever made in 1664.
+The House of Bols on Museumplein offers an innovative tour and sells its range of genever products in their Bols Shop.